patrickschulz-26/pschulz/_posts/2018-05-01-welcome-to-jekyll.markdown

 Updates for this program will be coming.
 These updates will include global historical data so the program can be run anywhere with out limitations.
 In addition a gradent risk anylysis will be implimented for better user experience.

-Check out the on my [github][git] for more info about this project and other.
+Check out my [github][git] for more info about this project and others.

 [git]:      https://github.com/patrickschulz-26